Get the App

 Neurology

-Neurology residency is significantly less competitive (78% match rate) while still focusing on neurological conditions.
+Neurology is significantly less competitive than neurosurgery, with substantially higher match rates across applicant groups.
 Many neurologists pursue fellowship training in stroke, epilepsy, or neurointensive care.

 Anesthesiology → Neuroanesthesia Fellowship